lmcrean/Crocodile-Kingdom/README.md

 - [Confetti](https://www.npmjs.com/package/canvas-confetti) by Kiril Vatev was used as a fun feature to celebrate the player's match.
 - [Mute / Unmute Button](https://codepen.io/giannisrig/pen/RYJPzb)with Material Design Animation by Giannis Riganas was used to add a mute button to the game.

 [↑ Back to top](#Portfolio-Project-2-with-Javascript)

 ## 6.2.
+Stack Overflow and indirect support

+The following Stack Overflow posts were used to solve issues in the project:

+- https://stackoverflow.com/questions/48474/how-do-i-position-one-image-on-top-of-another-in-html helped with arranging the Crocodile sprite with layers on top of each other.

+## 6.2.
 Technologies Used